Let me start by saying I’m no love doctor: I’m the furthest thing from it. Allow me to explain.

 Here’s how it works: you & your partner take turns, asking each other 36 questions in 1 session, it takes about 50 minutes.
 The personal level of the questions increase with each set, there are 3.
 The idea is you can accelerate intimacy, by creating mutual vulnerability, which takes weeks/months to build in a relationship.

-When you’re done with the questions…get this…you stare into each other’s eyes for 4 minutes…that’s right, 4 minutes!
-Sounds cheesy, right?
+When you’re done with the questions, (and stay with me on this next part), you stare into each other’s eyes for 4 minutes…that’s right, 4 minutes!
+I know it sounds cheesy and a bit creepy even?
 That’s what I thought too!
-But I will say, staring into a stranger’s eyes for 4 minutes is something I tried in a Yoga class once….& it’s incredibly powerful.
-Although you start out feeling silly, then awkward…then terrified, after asking each other soul baring questions, you’ll be surprised where it takes you.
+But I will say, staring into a stranger’s eyes for 4 minutes is something I tried in a meditation class once, and it’s incredibly powerful.
+I started out feeling silly at first, then awkward, then terrified, and once I surrendered to all that, I was shocked at how profoundly vulnerable and moved it left me feeling.
+It connects you with another person deeply, past any judgement, and I found it to be very affirming.
 After this exercise, even though I haven’t seen buddies from that class in years, I feel immense affection & closeness for them.
+Try it, and you’d be surprised where it takes you.
 Just don’t turn into this guy & practice this kind of eye contact in random places okay?

 1. Given the choice of anyone in the world, whom would you want as a dinner guest?